This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Aureoline

-Also known as Aureolin or Aureoline.
-A yellow made from Potassium Cobaltinitrite.
+Cobalt yellow is a golden yellow full of surprises, also known as Aureolin or Aureoline.
+It's a bit cooler than caramel in masstone, but has surprising behavior in glazes.
+While cobalt is often associated with blue or violet, this is a yellow made from Potassium Cobaltinitrite.
 This color was prized for being a transparent to semi-transparent yellow.
 Sadly, the lightfastness of this historical pigment was not as great as was hoped.
-Usually ASTM II is cited for Aureolin but in Golden's Recent Lightfastness tests it was one of several pigments that struggled in Safflower oil, WB Flake White, and Lithopone.
+Usually ASTM II is cited for Aureolin, but in Golden's Recent Lightfastness tests it was one of several pigments that struggled in Safflower oil, WB Flake White, and Lithopone.
 It is one of the yellows that is sensitive to moisture and didn't respond as well to humidity either.
 Cobalt Yellow was discontinued, as discussed more here.

 Monona Rossol's work mentions some health problems that can arise from it, see her research here.
 The Artist's Guide to Health and Safety has information about the hazards of pigments containing cobalt.
 This color may also cause methemoglobinemia.